 On the other hand, others say he is inadequate, makes mistakes, is selfish and afraid.
-He does typical things (takes out the garbage, opens doors for others, etc.) he doesn’t do atypical things (like parking his car on the freeway to scrape a small blob of bird poop off his windshield or drive his ball when he clearly sees golfers still on the putting green.)
+He does typical things (for example, takes out the garbage, opens doors for others) he doesn’t do atypical things (like park his car on the busy freeway to scrape a small blob of bird poop off his windshield or drive his ball when he clearly sees golfers still on the putting green.)

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.